 A SMALL BUSINESS ACTION PLAN

 Small businesses across America have struggled through extremely challenging financial hardship these past twelve months.
 Unfortunately, many have gone out of business — permanent casualties of the virus shutdowns.
-As covid-19 numbers continue to decline and states start to reopen, there is fresh optimism that a much-needed recovery is right around the corner.
+As covid-19 numbers continue to decline and states start to reopen, there is fresh optimism that a much-needed recovery is around the corner.
 Throughout the coming months, small business must maintain their vigilance in light of a rapidly changing business climate.
-You can bolster your company’s chance of surviving and thriving by embracing an all-hands-on-deck approach to creative solutions in every aspect of your business.
+Now’s the time to develop and follow a crisis action plan.
+You’ll bolster your company’s chance of surviving and thriving with an all-hands-on-deck approach to creative solutions in every aspect of your business.

 Creative Financial Sourcing

 Every penny counts for small businesses, especially during times of crisis.
 Have you exhausted all avenues of financial relief available through government assistance?
 Be sure to explore SBA.gov for a variety of loans, grants, and debt relief programs available through the CARES Act.
 If you took advantage of a PPP loan last year, you may qualify for a second-draw PPP loan.
 Hurry, applications for new and second-draw PPP loans are open until March 31, 2021, or until funds are exhausted.
 The CRRSAA of December 20 includes favorable, new tax provisions for affected businesses.
 Make sure you and your accountant take advantage of these options at tax time.

 Another worthwhile avenue for financial relief is through crowdfunding.
 With support from its partners, GoFundMe offers financial assistance to qualifying businesses through its Small Business Relief Fund.

 Have you contacted your local bank or credit union?
 Some of the best loans are often available through bankers who you have a personal relationship with in your community.